- This event has passed.

 Give us characters!
 Give them depth!
 We want to fall in love with your made-up people like we did with Susan Tulio’s Jersey Devil lovers, D R Kinter’s zany Roanoke road trip gang, and River Eno’s mysterious Lady in White, Johanna.
 They don’t know they’re living in a mystery.
 They have their own motivations.

 We do not want gratuitous or sexual violence toward particularly toward children or animals nor are we interesting in being a platform for bigotry.
 Body horror, sure, rape horror, no. Social commentary, hell yeah!
 Platform to justify hate and discrimination?
-Fuck no. There is a clear line here and if you don’t know where it is, we suggest you figure it out before submitting.
+No. There is a clear line here and if you don’t know where it is, we suggest you figure it out before submitting.

 Depending on the response, we hope to have all replies back by July.